m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 Results are shown in Figure~\ref{fig:nondeterministic}.
 For every one of the baseline grammars, we show both its deterministic and its nondeterministic version.
 Nondeterministic grammars are less efficient than deterministic grammars, in particular in languages with greater degrees of word order freedom (Czech).
-%This shows that deterministic grammars constitute stronger baselines.
 This shows that deterministic baseline grammars provide conservative baselines:
 They have higher efficiency than baseline grammars with word order freedom comparable to the orders found in the original corpora, and thus provide conservative baselines for comparison with other deterministic grammars.